TkkrLab/py-ledart/README.md

 *game of life (conway) <Done it's called PixelLife>
 *VU meter
 *network monitor
+*make mario appear on the matrix or other mobs from the game or any other image from other games.

 break out patterns in patterns.py in to seperate files.